icebob/moleculer-java-site/docs/actions.md

 do not use this method unless it is absolutely necessary for something (eg. for testing).
 Preferably `then` and `catchError` non-blocking methods should be used.
+Asynchronous operations can be organized into a Waterfall Sequence using these methods.
 {% endnote %}

 **Call with options**